haojiang1029/goalDSL/README.md

-DSL for generating Alloy code from Goal Models.
+Transformer for generating Alloy code from Goal Models.